OmChillure/hyperliquid-cli/README.md

 ```

 ## Security note
-1] For now I have used ".env" to load variables like apis and stuff, in prod we can encrypt the apis keys before using it for the apis.\n
+- For now I have used ".env" to load variables like apis and stuff, in prod we can encrypt the apis keys before using it for the apis.
-2] comprehenisve audits and testing is must before making it live.\n
+- comprehenisve audits and testing is must before making it live.\n
-3] Made sure that there is no logging of privatekeys.\n
+- Made sure that there is no logging of privatekeys.\n

 ## Dependencies